 - Don’t use Single Sign-On (SSO) aka those “Sign in with Google” or “Sign in with Facebook” buttons.

 - Use a secure password manager like Bitwarden or KeepassXC.

-- Turn on two-factor authentication everywhere, and use Aegis Authenticator, andOTP or any of these 2FA apps.
+- Turn on two-factor authentication everywhere, and use software or hardware-based 2FA instead of SMS.

-That’s all Folks!
+That’s all folks!

 I will be updating this page frequently with more tips and tools about data compartmentalization.